 GENERAL CAMP INFORMATION

 Camp Cayuga is a private coed residential summer camp for children ages 6 to 16.
 The camp is located on a secluded 350-acre estate in the Pocono Mountains of Northeast Pennsylvania, just outside the village of Honesdale.
-It’s a 3-hour drive from New York City and Philadelphia.
+It’s less than a 3 hour drive from New York City and Philadelphia.

 QUALITY & EXPERIENCE